A Shared-Constraint Approach to Multi-leader Multi-follower Games: Existence statements for the shared-constraint formulation

-We present existence statements for $\Epec^{\ae}$, the shared constraint variant of multi-leader multi-follower models.
-We emphasize that this formulation is an EPEC -- \ie, in this formulation, the optimization problem of each leader is indeed constrained by an equilibrium constraint -- and it is thus a hard problem in its own right.
+We now present existence results for the games $ \Epec^{\ae} $, but since the only property we use is the shared constraint structure, our results apply also to $ \Epec^{\bl}. $ We emphasize that in our modified formulation $ \Epec^{\ae} $, the optimization problem of each leader is indeed constrained by an equilibrium constraint -- and it is thus a hard nonconvex problem in its own right.

-The existence results of this section pertain to potential \mlmfgs~\cite{monderer96potential}, which were defined in Definition \ref{def:pot}.
-If $\varphi_i$ is a continuously differentiable function for $ i = 1, \hdots, N$, then it follows~\cite{monderer96potential} that $\pi$ is continuously differentiable.
-In this case $\pi$ is a potential function if and only if where $\nabla_i = \frac{\partial}{\partial (x_i,y_i)}$. \ie, if and only if the mapping

-is integrable.
-The following lemma follows from a well known characterization of integrable mappings. \begin{proposition} Consider a multi-leader multi-follower game in which the objective functions $\varphi_i, i \in \Nscr$ of the leaders are continuously differentiable.
-Then the game is a potential game if and only if for all $(x,y) \in X \times Y$, the Jacobian $\nabla F(x,y)$ is {a} symmetric matrix. \end{proposition}